Neutral vs Stability Running Shoes Compared: Which Are Best For You?

 What are neutral running shoes?

-Neutral running shoes are basically running shoes that lack any type of stabilizing features.
+Neutral running shoes are a type of shoe that lacks any type of stabilizing features.

 Rather than aiming to control your foot positioning in any sort of manner, neutral running shoes simply aim to provide flexibility for a smooth heel-to-toe transition and freedom to follow your natural strike pattern in the most unencumbered way.

-Neutral running shoes typically provide cushioning in the heel for shock absorption at ground contact and some amount of cushioning in the forefoot for push-off.
+Neutral running shoes typically provide cushioning in the heel to absorb shock at ground contact and some cushioning in the forefoot to facilitate push-off.

 A variety of running shoes.